Al-Aqsa Mosque

 History of Al-Aqsa Mosque

-After the expulsion of the Crusaders the building returned to be a mosque, a status kept to this day.
-In the 20th the Al-Aqsa mosque became the symbol of the local Arab national movement.
-In fact, the second Palestinian uprising, in September 2000, was called “The Al-Aqsa Intifada”.
+In the 20th century, the Al-Aqsa mosque became the symbol of the local Arab national movement.
+The second Palestinian uprising, in September 2000, was called “The Al-Aqsa Intifada”.

 Visiting the Al-Aqsa Mosque